Our business lawyers in Melbourne become part of your team.

 When selling a small business in Melbourne, you need the following documents: a Section 52 Vendor Statement, Contract of Sale, Lease and Lease Disclosure Statement (if applicable), details of any material contracts, details of any permits, details of employees if they are to be transferred, and a list of all equipment, plant and intellectual property included in the sale.
 We can help you organise all this paperwork and advise what documents are relevant to your sale.

 How long does it take to transact a business?

 It really depends on how complicated the business is and how many stakeholders are involved.
-But for a way of example, for a sale of small business such as a cafe or hairdresser with a retail lease, it usually takes 1-2 months from start to finish.
+But for a way of example, for a sale of small business such as a cafe or hairdresser with a retail lease, it usually takes 2-3 weeks.

 Is a Heads of Agreement legally binding?